yanivlav/TokenNFTMarket/README.md

 ```

-> Go back to the first terminal, deploy all the things and start your 📱 frontend:
+> Go back to the first terminal, deploy all contracts and start your 📱 frontend:

 ```bash